 Event data history and associated correspondence (CAPAs, deviations, OOS results, detected trends, complaints, transport damage, other non-conformances, or discrepancies), Note: Events are stored in the Event database.
-Event information can be extracted per Supplier for Supplier requalification and <ManagementReviewTitle>.
+Event information can be extracted per Supplier for Supplier requalification and {{ ManagementReviewTitle }}.

-Ability to communicate effectively and responsiveness to <CompanyName> queries,
+Ability to communicate effectively and responsiveness to {{ CompanyName }} queries,

 Adherence to schedule for order delivery dates and CAPAs (e.g., timelines for implementing corrective action)